Greek refugees: Areas of settlement

 Numerous suburbs, towns and villages were established to house the additional population of Greece, which rose by about 1/3 in just a few months.
 These areas are often named Nea (New) followed by the name of the Greek-speaking town or city in Asia Minor that its residents came from.
-In addition, to this day every town in Greece has a quarter named Προσφυγικά, The Refugees' (quarter).
+In addition, to this day many towns in Greece have a quarter named Προσφυγικά, The Refugees' (quarter).
 These new settlements were usually named after the place of origin of their inhabitants: